Elinor Florence, Author

 If you absolutely CANNOT write to save your soul:

 Use your tape recorder or smart phone to record your stories.
-There are programs around that will easily convert your spoken word into text.
+There are computer programs that will easily convert your spoken word into text.

 Tell Your Story: On Camera